hyuntaekim1738/ReactPhotoBoard/README.txt

 Add a follower/following system in the database
 Create the backend for the post uploading, editing
 Add backend post interaction with likes and comments

+Future enhancements:
+Find a way to display the photos uploaded in AddPost component.
+Find a better like icon.

 Maintenance:
 Brainstorm additional features